course overview

 What to expect

-Auditions for entry into NICA’s accredited courses in 2026 will be held at NICA between 22-25 September 2025.
+Auditions for entry into NICA’s accredited courses in 2027 will be held at NICA in late September 2026.
 Video auditions can be submitted for those who cannot attend an in-person audition.

 We want to: